JuliusVitikainen/R8_AdvAppDev_Project/README.md

 # R8_AdvAppDev_Project
-A project for Advanced Application Development course.
+A Note taking application for Advanced Application Development course

+Create sticky notes with a title and contet body and choose a color from options.
+You can also edit existing notes and delete them.